 The Honest Trade-Offs

 Scout FDC wins on integration simplicity when you are already in the Pak ecosystem.
 GreaseBook wins on field adoption speed, vendor independence, and guarantee strength.
 Both are real products.
-Both are used by real independent operators today.
+Both are used by real independent operators today, and both feed the same production allocation software decisions downstream.

 What Migration Looks Like